RedXtreme99/VehicleProject/README.md

 animation of the player car wheels and some trees in the background.
 Animation was generated using Mechanim and code.

-Presented is a link to a Youtube video demonstrating the level being played.
+The image below is a link to a Youtube video demonstrating the level being played.
 [![Vehicle Game Playthrough](doc/VehicleProjectThumbnail.jpg)](https://youtu.be/T3kcpsMXfbA "Vehicle Game Playthrough- Click to Watch!")